About Me.

 Sessions with Esther Perel

-Mindfulness Counselling Strategies - Activating Compassion and Regulation
+Mindfulness Counseling Strategies - Activating Compassion and Regulation

 Crisis and Trauma Resource Institute